What we know about ‘phase two’ of Trump’s ceasefire deal

 There are issues with installing the PA.
 The governing body based in the West Bank, run by Fatah, a rival to Hamas, is unpopular with Palestinians and Israeli prime minister Benjamin Netanyahu has already rejected their rule in Gaza.

-Edmund Fitton-Brown, a former British ambassador and international security expert, suggested Gaza could end up with the “gradual, and potentially highly problematic” constitution of “a sort of Jordanian-Egyptian trained Palestinian police force” under supervision from the Board of Peace and Tony Blair, reinforced by this International Stabilisation Force, which “could include small numbers of peacekeeping troops”.
+Edmund Fitton-Brown, a former British ambassador and international security expert, suggested Gaza could end up with the “gradual, and potentially highly problematic” constitution of “a sort of Jordanian-Egyptian trained Palestinian police force” under supervision from the Board of Peace and Tony Blair, reinforced by this ISF, which “could include small numbers of peacekeeping troops”.

 The cost of peace

 There are varying figures on the cost of rebuilding Gaza.
-The UN today suggested it could cost as much as $70 billion to rebuild.
-In February, a UN official put the cost at $53.2 billion over the next ten years.
+The UN today suggested it could cost as much as $70bn (£52bn) to rebuild.
+In February, a UN official put the cost at $53.2bn over the next 10 years.

-Bezalel Smotrich, Israel’s finance minister, said in August that the war had cost Israel 300 billion shekels (£67.87 billion).
+Bezalel Smotrich, Israel’s finance minister, said in August that th(e war had cost Israel 300 billion shekels (£67.87bn).

 Palestinian health authorities say the campaign against Hamas militants in the Gaza Strip has killed more than 67,000 people, with nearly a third of the dead under the age of 18.